mastrojs/mastrojs.github.io/data/guide/why-html-css.md

 - Use a **static site generator** such as Jekyll, Hugo or Eleventy.
 This doesn't require you to run a server, because a static site generator produces the entire website ahead of time.
 It is then served to your website visitors from a CDN, which is what services like Netlify or GitHub Pages offer you for free (if you have a modest number of visitors).
 While there are usually some ready-made templates, these tools give you the full power to write your own HTML and CSS, giving you full control over the design and layout of the page.

 - Use a **web framework running on a server** like Ruby on Rails, Django or Laravel.
 In addition of HTML and CSS, these require knowledge of the programming language they're using (Ruby, Python or PHP, respecitvely).
-Because they server-side render the page on every visit, they also require a server and a database.
-If you're not sure, you probably don't need a full-stack framework.
+Because they server-side render the page on every visit, they also require a server (and usually also a database).
+If you're not sure, you probably don't need a full-blown framework on a running server.

 In the first half of this guide, we'll be using Mastro as a simple static site generator.
 In later chapters, we'll use it as a web server.